 In 1988, Shahriar established his first company for industrial research and had two main projects.

-40 mini mills have been built using a chemi-mechanical process to produce cardboard from different types of agricultural wastes (wheat, barley, oat, rice straw, bagasse, date tree leaves).
+40 Small pulp Mills have been built using a chemi-mechanical process to produce cardboard from different types of agricultural wastes (wheat, barley, oat, rice straw, bagasse, date palm leaves).

 the price of raw material was increasing